SymTh for non-finite symmetries: SymTh for 0- and 1-form non-invertible symmetries

 \section{SymTh for $\mathbb{Q}/\mathbb{Z}$ 0- and 1-form non-invertible symmetries}

 We propose a bulk action for the SymTh of non-invertible 0- and 1-form symmetries in 4d, which is given by:

 We will derive this action in two ways: one is a partial bottom-up approach directly from axion-Maxwell theory in 4d, and the other is a top-down approach, which involves dimensional reduction of IIB 10d supergravity.
 Note that there may be an additional term of the form \( a_1 \wedge da_1 \wedge da_1 \), which accounts for the chiral anomaly of the boundary QFT by imposing certain boundary conditions.
 This term obstructs the choice of Neumann boundary conditions for \( a_1 \), i.e., gauging the \( U(1) \) symmetry whose gauge field is \( a_1 \).
 For simplicity, we neglect this coupling in the bulk while keeping in mind its impact on boundary conditions.
+Finally, there seems to be no explicit term corresponding to the mixed anomaly between the electric and magnetic one-form symmetry in the axion-Maxwell theory.
+However this anomaly is implicitly encoded in the obstruction of choosing certain boundary conditions.
+For instance from the boundary variational problem, it is not possible to choose Neumann b.c. simultaneously for $c_0,c_1,b_2$.
+That is an obstruction to gauge both the electric and the magnetic one-form symmetry at the boundary in the axion-Maxwell theory.